Australia Day explainer |

 To the Teila Watsons of the world, who demand we “mourn” the coming of the English, as “invasion day”, we must ask: what did you expect?
 That this huge southern land would remain in the hands of a few hundred tribes of hunter-gatherers?
 Pristine?
 In its prelapsarian glory?
 Until today?
 Really?

-Teila Watson writes elsewhere about the downfall of democracy in “so-called australia", a downfall she seems to yearn for.
+Teila Watson writes elsewhere about the downfall of democracy in “so-called Australia", a downfall she seems to yearn for.
 To be replaced — apparently— by a neo-Marxist First Nations dictatorship, leavened by a dash of ecological authoritarianism.
-Though it’s hard to be sure, given the abstraction of her prose.
+Though it’s hard to know for sure what she means, given the abstraction of her prose.
 Have a look at her writings here.
 Don’t worry if you don’t understand it all or don’t quite get what she’s on about.
 It is pretentious pabulum.
 I ran it through Readable.com and it got a “D”.

 Josie Alec [profile] is a purveyor of traditional aboriginal medicine.
 She looks like a jolly person.
 And I wish her well with her entrepreneur-ship.
 Good on her.
 For the traditional aboriginal medicine, I’ve got about as much time for that as I do for Traditional Chinese medicine, which is to say, none.
 Still, power to her.